unahouExosite/docs/coap/README.md

 The CoAP API supports reads and writes to data sources on the One Platform.
 It also supports reading and writing blockwise-transfers to/from the One Platform.

-CoAP features not supported:

-* Publish/subscribe (Observe)

 # Known Issues

-Known issues:

-* Known issues:
-    - Production server IP address (173.255.243.158) is used.
-Please note that this will become a DNS name instead.
-In the future, the IP address for the API endpoint may change.
+* The `/.well-known/core/` discovery endpoint is not yet supported.
-    - Publish/subscribe (observe) patterns are not yet supported.
+* Publish/subscribe (observe) patterns are not yet supported.

 More information about the Exosite roadmap for CoAP can be made available upon request.
 Further details about CoAP can be found with the